-- o Maximizing grants and low-cost funding sources. - o Minimizing costs through securitization of debt and tax-exempt financing. - Pre-funding long-term liabilities on an actuarially sound basis including (1) pension costs, (2) Other Post-Employment Benefits ("OPEBs")1; and (3) the Nuclear Decommissioning Trust Fund. - Maintaining fixed-obligation coverage ratios of no less than 1.40x on LIPA-issued debt and lease payments; and 1.20x on the combination of LIPA-issued debt, UDSA-issued debt, and lease payments. - Minimizing LIPA's need for coverage while maintaining fiscal sustainability by budgeting reasonable amounts and using reconciliation mechanisms for hard-to-predict cost categories (e.g. storms). - Maintain cash-on-hand and available credit sufficient to fund business operations in emergencies, as measured by month-end balances of at least: - o \$100 million in the Operating Fund and \$150 million in the Rate Stabilization Fund. - 150 days of operating expenses.
+- Decrease LIPA's leverage and cost of capital by: - o Achieving AA-category credit ratings via reducing LIPA's debt-to-assets ratio from 92 percent to 70 percent or less by 2030. - o Maximizing grants and low-cost funding sources. - o Minimizing costs through securitization of debt and tax-exempt financing. - Pre-funding long-term liabilities on an actuarially sound basis including (1) pension costs, (2) Other Post-Employment Benefits ("OPEBs"); and (3) the Nuclear Decommissioning Trust Fund. - Maintaining fixed-obligation coverage ratios of no less than 1.40x on LIPA-issued debt and lease payments; and 1.20x on the combination of LIPA-issued debt, UDSA-issued debt, and lease and subscription-based information technology arrangement (SBITA) payments. - Minimizing LIPA's need for coverage while maintaining fiscal sustainability by budgeting reasonable amounts and using reconciliation mechanisms for hard-to-predict cost categories (e.g. storms). - Maintain cash-on-hand and available credit sufficient to fund business operations in emergencies, as measured by month-end balances of at least: - o \$100 million in the Operating Fund and \$150 million in the Rate Stabilization Fund. - o 150 days of operating expenses.

-1 Service Provider OPEBs will be funded to a dedicated OPEB Account.
+&lt;sup>1 Service Provider OPEBs will be funded to a dedicated OPEB Account.
 After notifying the Finance and Audit Committee, LIPA's Chief Executive Officer or Chief Financial Officer are authorized to withdraw funds from the OPEB Account if there are insufficient revenues to pay reasonable and necessary Operating Expenses or to make payments on bonds or parity obligations.
 The OPEB Account is therefore deemed available to make such payments, acting as a reserve fund.
 Any withdrawals for such purposes will be repaid within twelve months.